 Researchers will be asked to register, and to provide two forms of identification.

-The archive collections at the Museum of Childhood are currently being fully catalogued.
-Summary lists are available from the Collections Team for those collections which do not yet have a full catalogue.
-Further information and catalogues will be added as they become available.
+The archive collections at the V & A Museum of Childhood are currently being fully catalogued.
+The most up to date information on the archive collection can be found here http://www.vam.ac.uk/archives/unit/ARC38 where further information and catalogues will be added as they become available.

-Here you will find information on British Toy Manufacturing, including Palitoy, Abbott Toys and Tri-ang, as well as our Archive of Children’s Clothing, the Donne Buck Archive of Playgrounds and a wealth of Childhood Memories.
+Here you will find information on British Toy Manufacturing including Palitoy, Abbott Toys and Tri-ang alongside archives relating to Toy Distribution as well as our archive of Children’s Clothing, the Donne Buck Archive of Playgrounds and a wealth of Childhood Memories.
+Many of these are also available in summary catalogues, which are no longer updated.